CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

-# Exercise 4: Explore GitHub advance security features
+# Exercise 4: Explore GitHub's advanced security features

 Duration: 40 minutes

-In this exercise, you'll explore GitHub Enterprise features which is GitHub advance security features.
+In this exercise, you'll explore GitHub Enterprise features which are GitHub's advanced security features.
 You'll configure and explore Code scanning, CodeQL alerts, Repository security advisories, and GitHub Dependabots.

 ## Task 1: Enabling Code scanning and CodeQL alerts

 In this task, you'll configure Code scanning and explore CodeQL alerts.
 Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown on GitHub.

 **Note**: To perform this task, the GitHub repository should be public.
-If the repository visibility is private, please go to the settings of the repository and change the visibility to the public.
+If the repository visibility is private, please go to the settings of the repository and change the visibility to public.

 1. Select the **settings** ***(1)*** tab from the GitHub browser tab.
-Click on **code security and analysis** ***(2)*** under security side blade.
+Click on **code security and analysis** ***(2)*** under the security side blade.

    ![](media/2dgn168.png)